etiennestuder/gradle-jooq-plugin/README.md

 # Changelog

 + Next - TBD
++ 9.0 - Do not register any dependency resolution rules.
+Make Gradle 8.0 the minimum compatible version.
 + 8.2.3 - Apply version and edition lazily.
 + 8.2.2 - Avoid deprecation warnings when using the plugin with Gradle 9.
 Upgrade to jOOQ 3.19.1.
 + 8.2.1 - Avoid race condition when running multiple jOOQ tasks in parallel.
 Upgrade to jOOQ 3.18.4.